IntersectMBO/osc-documentation/open-source-committee/VOTING.md

 ## Conclusion:

-In conclusion, implementing a voting and re-election cycle with three four-month voting periods for our open sour committee is a well-balanced approach that combines continuity and renewal.
+In conclusion, implementing a voting and re-election cycle with three four-month voting periods for our open source committee is a well-balanced approach that combines continuity and renewal.
 It ensures that the committee benefits from both experienced members and fresh perspectives while reducing the disruption caused by complete turnover.
 This system is designed to enhance the overall effectiveness, stability, and member engagement within our organization,